alexandergknoll/alexandergknoll.github.io/_posts/2025-09-15-omarchy-monitor-config.md

 exec-once = hyprland-monitor-attached /home/YOUR_USERNAME/.local/bin/monitor-config.sh # configure monitors when monitors change
 ```

-Replace `YOUR_USERNAME` with your actual username.
+> Replace `YOUR_USERNAME` with your actual username.
+{: .prompt-info }

 ### 4. Restart Hyprland

 Hyprland should automatically restart when it detects a change to the configuration; otherwise, you can restart your session by selecting "Relaunch" from the Omarchy "System" menu.

+After relaunching, your system should now be configured to change your monitor configuration automatically when you connect/disconnect your external monitor.

 ## Troubleshooting additional issues